Lefty Sheehan: Remembering a Hero

 Lefty’s comrades in arms, the flight crew included Pilot: Bill McIlonie, Co-pilot: Ezra Loyd, Navigator: Stan Sobotik, Flight engineer/top turret gunner: Paul Garman, Radio Operator: Doug Fulkerson, Ball turret gunner: Lefty, Waist gunner: Howard Bohn, and Tail gunner: Elmer Kirby.
 All were KIA.
 The only survivor was Bombardier: Ralph Anderson, who became a POW.

-In World War II, B-17s were a major offensive weapon in the United States Army Air Corps’ arsenal (a separate US Air Force was not created until 1947).
+In World War II, B-17s were a major offensive weapon in the US Army Air Corps’ arsenal (a separate US Air Force was not created until 1947).
 Missions like Lefty’s were always important and dangerous — requiring skill and daring.

 “No guts, no glory.”